rebook-130/photos-gallery/README.md

 # Project Description

-> Vacation Home Rental Web Application
+> Vacation Home Rental Web Application.

 The goal of this project was to build a scalable RESTful API service for a vacation home rental service and optimize to handle web-scale traffic with more than 80M records in a Postgres database.
 The service was incrementally optimized through database indexing, connection pooling, improving database memory parameters and horizontal scaling to handle a throughput of 2900/sec with an average response time of 204ms.
 The service was horizontaly scaled to 6 AWS EC2 microservice instances, one NGINX load balancer and a Postgres database instance.

 ## Table of Contents